jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 }

 Edge cases:
-- If mixTotalVolume < dailyAmount (impossible), flag R3 and retry with larger mixFoodAmount values (up to a practical limit).
 - If no valid solution is found, raise R3 (Dilution impossible).
 ```

-**Special Case - Solid Dilutions:**
-For solid foods in liquid, assume solid volume is negligible.
-If this assumption is not met, emit warning, but do not exclude candidate:

-- Mix total volume ≈ water volume
-- Example: 0.2 g powder in 10 ml water ≈ 10 ml total

-**Special Case - Liquid Dilutions:**
-For liquid foods in water, volumes are additive:

-- Mix total volume = food volume + water volume
-- Example: 2 ml milk + 8 ml water = 10 ml total

 ### 6.2 Protocol Generation Algorithm